 I have seen firsthand what can be accomplished when people make their voices heard in Topeka.
-I’m running for the Kansas House of Representatives to elevate the voices of Kansans and continue to fight for change.
+I’m running for re-election to the Kansas House of Representatives to elevate the voices of Kansans and continue to fight for public education and public safety.

-My son attends one of the schools that lost Title I status, so I see the continued impact that these cuts have on education.
 Funding cuts over the years have led to larger class sizes, program cuts, and a greater difficulty in teachers being able to meet the needs of their students.
-We are on the long road to recovery, and I understand the need to continue to invest in education.
+We have reached a fork in the long road to recovery, and it’s essential to send public school advocates to Topeka or risk losing what we’ve gained.
+I understand the need to continue to invest in education.

 Industry and agriculture provide livelihood for our state and bolster the Kansas economy.
 They provide jobs for our citizens and food for our tables.
 Corporations and individuals operating in these fields must conduct their businesses in a way that is protective of human health and the environment.
 One-size-fits-all regulation won’t work.

 The House Committee on Water spent the last two years studying the state’s water crisis.
 The committee’s goal was to develop a plan to improve how water is managed and protected in Kansas.
 Aquifer depletion, reservoir sedimentation, and drinking water contamination are alarming.
 We must change course.
 The water reform bill was a long-term, sustainable funding source for water that would restructure state agencies, add a cabinet-level position, and increase opportunities for citizen engagement in groundwater governance.
 Unfortunately, the bill was gutted, and Kansas lost the opportunity to protect our water resources.
 We will try again next year.